| 2020-Present

 “Arthur Upham Pope (1881–1969), American expert on Iranian art”

-As a project, “Near and Far” takes the Western traditions of nature photography and applies a Persian approach of perspective and geometry.
-The results are intricate photo collages that combine the two philosophies and create a visual dialog between the nature of two cultures while presenting new fantastical and poetic interpretations of what a landscape can be.
+As a project, Near and Far takes the Western traditions of nature photography and applies a Persian approach to perspective and geometry.
+The result is intricate photo collages that combine the two philosophies and create a visual dialogue between the nature of two cultures while presenting new, fantastical, and poetic interpretations of what a landscape can be.